tomasbures93/ApplyLog/README.md

 - 🔍 Search TODOs by name or applications by company name
 - 🌍 Leaflet for geographical data
 - 📊 Visualize data with Google ChartsAPI:
-  - 🥧 PieChart for visualizing task distribution and application stats
+  - 🥧 PieChart for visualizing task distribution
 - 🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app
-- 💻 Integrated Gemini 2.0 Flash API (Generate your Cover Letter now)
+- 💻 Integrated Gemini 2.0 Flash API (Generate your Cover Letter and Download it)

 ## 📅 Planned Features / Roadmap

 Here's what’s coming in future versions of Apply Log
-- 1.8	📄 Gemini API - Generating Emails and CVs and download those Generated documents
 - 1.9 💻 Responsive Design
 - 2.0 👤 User Register/Login profile rework

 ## Changelog
+- 08.06.2025
+  - Integration of DocX librabry to download Cover Letter as .docx document
 - 06.06.2025
   - Deleted Google GeoCharts
   - Used Leaflet for show location on the map